rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 139796315897856
 ```

-Now, when we perform a write operation on one of them, say on `s2`.
-A new copy is created
+Now, when we perform a write operation on one of them, say on `s2`, a new copy is created
 for `s2` on device and then modified:

 ```python